 - All who applied for a position on a committee will be thanked for their interest and notified of whether or not they were successful in their application.

-This process does not apply to council committees.
+This process does not apply to board committees.